Samuel-Stradling/geoguessr-challengelinks/ReadMe.md

 # Project Description

 This is a Python program that generates a challenge link for the game GeoGuessr and appends it to a text file on the user's device.
-The program utilizes the Response library and Beautiful Soup library to scrape the GeoGuessr website and extract the challenge link.
+The program utilizes the requests library and Beautiful Soup library to scrape the GeoGuessr website and extract the challenge link.

 ## Prerequisites